prife/RTGUI/README.md

     Install VS(2008+, express edition should be OK), run scons on the root directory of this project.
 There will be two executeables in the folder executeables/.
-One is demo.exe, the other is realtouch.exe.
-After copying SDL.dll from win32/SDL/lib to executeables/, you are ready to run the programs above.
+One is demo.exe, the other is demo_shell.exe.
+After copying resource/ and $RTT_ROOT/bsp/simulator/SDL/lib/x86/SDL.dll to executeables/,
+    you are ready to run the programs above.

 2. use it in RT-Thread